jenkinsci/job-dsl-plugin/docs/Home.md

 Once you know how to create a "seed" job from the tutorial, start looking at the [[real world examples|Real World Examples]] for examples to steal from.
 After you get familiar with some of the commands, try them out at the [Job DSL Playground](http://job-dsl.herokuapp.com/).

+Not all of the 1000+ Jenkins plugins are supported by the built-in DSL.
+If the [API Viewer](https://jenkinsci.github.io/job-dsl-plugin/) does not list support for a certain plugin, the [[Automatically Generated DSL]] can be used to fill the gap.

 If you want to get fancy you'll want to read up on [[configure block|The Configure Block]], which gives you direct access to the `config.xml`.

 Have a look at the [Jenkins Job DSL Gradle example](https://github.com/sheehan/job-dsl-gradle-example) to see how to organize a SCM repository for Job DSL scripts.